A World Without Love: Bobby Rydell version

-A cover version by Bobby Rydell released May 1964 was a strong regional hit in many markets.
+A cover version by Bobby Rydell released in May 1964 was a strong regional hit in many markets.
 It reached No. 80 on the U.S. Billboard Hot 100 and No. 2 in a tandem ranking with the Peter and Gordon version on the Cash Box Top 100, before Rydell's name was dropped from the entry.
 In Canada, Rydell's version reached No. 9 co-charting with the Peter and Gordon version.

 In his native Philadelphia the paired versions reached No. 1, while in the Pittsburgh market Rydell's version reached No. 4 to the exclusion of the Peter and Gordon original.
 In Chicago, Rydell's version reached No. 10 on the WLS "Silver Dollar Survey", in a tandem ranking with the Peter and Gordon version, while reaching No. 13 independently.
 Rydell's version also reached No. 5 in Singapore and No. 9 in Hong Kong.